Meet Our Team

 Kelly Showen B.A.

-Kelly is a third year doctoral student in the PGSP-Stanford Psy.D.
+Kelly is a fourth year doctoral student in the PGSP-Stanford Psy.D.
 Consortium.
 Her primary clinical interests include health psychology and the treatment of mood and anxiety disorders.
 Kelly holds a B.A. from Stanford University.
 In her free time, Kelly enjoys yoga, baking, and going on long walks with friends.

 Emily Fox M.S.

 Emily is a 4th year doctoral candidate in clinical psychology at the PGSP-Stanford Psy.D.
 Consortium and a proud UC Berkeley grad (go bears!).
 Throughout her time in graduate school, Emily has received specialty training in working with LGBTQ+-identified individuals as well as in treating complex trauma.
 Emily enjoys using mindfulness-based approaches to help clients connect with the present moment and live by their values.
 In addition to her clinical work, Emily has a research background in healthy relationship functioning, early violence exposure, and cognitive aging, and has co-authored several publications and presentations on these topics.
 Prior to beginning graduate school, Emily worked as clinical research coordinator at the UCSF Memory and Aging Center conducting neuropsychological assessments and supporting a variety of NIH-funded research studies on cognitive functioning in the context of healthy aging, Mild Cognitive Impairment, and dementia.
 In her free time, Emily loves to hike, do yoga, and take day trips around the Bay Area.

 Aileen Kucsera M.S.